What surgeries can correct hearing loss?What surgeries can correct hearing loss?

 Nearly 48 million Americans have some type of hearing loss that affects the communication, relationships, health and even the careers of those who have it.
 If you have hearing loss, you might wonder if there are surgeries that can restore your lost hearing.
 The short answer?
 It depends.
 There are ear surgeries to restore hearing if you have certain types of hearing loss.
 But only a small percentage of people with hearing loss are actually good candidates for surgery.

 Surgery for sensorineural hearing loss

 If you’ve been diagnosed with sensorineural hearing loss, you're in good company.
-Also sometimes called "nerve deafness," this is the most common type of hearing loss affecting adults, and it can occur for a variety of reasons -- old age (presbycusis), exposure to sudden or persistently loud noise, disease and infections, head or acoustic trauma, tumors or medications.
+Also sometimes called "nerve deafness," this is the most common type of hearing loss affecting adults, and it can occur for a variety of reasons—old age (presbycusis), exposure to sudden or persistently loud noise, disease and infections, head or acoustic trauma, tumors or medications.

-Sensorineural hearing loss means the hair cells of the inner ear or the nerve pathways that connect the inner ear to the brain have been damaged.
+Sensorineural hearing loss means the hair cells of the inner ear or the nerve pathways that connect the inner ear to the brain are damaged.
 These hair cells, located in the cochlea, are responsible for translating the noise your outer ear collects into electrical impulses and then sending them along the auditory nerve for the brain to interpret as recognizable sound.

 Sensorineural hearing loss is permanent.
 No surgery can repair damage to the sensory hair cells themselves, but there is a surgery that can bypass the damaged cells.